Less indica & sativa; more cannabinoids and terpenes

-This plant grew mostly in Europe and North America and was used for civilizations ages ago for its strong fibers and for the nutritious benefits of its seeds.
+This plant grew mostly in Europe and North America, and was used by civilizations ages ago for its strong fibers and for the nutritious benefits of its seeds.

 The term Cannabis Sativa was first introduced by Carl Linnaeus, a botanist who is widely recognized for his work on taxonomy, the science of classifying living organisms.
-But Linnaeus obsession and true love was plants.
-In his paper Species Plantarum (1753), described cannabis sativa for its physical characteristics: “with loose female flowers, and narrow palmate leaves”.
+But Linnaeus’ obsession and true love were plants.
+In his paper, Species Plantarum (1753), he described cannabis sativa by its physical characteristics: “with loose female flowers, and narrow palmate leaves”.

 There is no evidence or record of Linnaeus consuming cannabis.
 However, he did described how the female plant started to flourish when separated from the male plant.

 It was first named this way during the 18th century by Jean-Baptiste Lamarck, a french botanist, naturalist and one of the fathers of evolution.
-In 1785, Lamarck named cannabis indica to the wild species growing in India.
+In 1785, Lamarck gave the name cannabis indica to the wild species growing in India.
 Civilizations before Lamarck’s time used it for it psychoactive effects.
 As well as Linnaeus, there is no record of Lamarck consuming cannabis.

-Lamarck describes cannabis indica as physically tall in stature and narrow leaves.
+Lamarck describes cannabis indica as physically tall in stature and as having narrow leaves.
 It is better suited for warm climates in the equator.

 So, what we have so far is the same plant used for two different purposes: psychoactive and industrial.
 And then, when you cross cannabis indica and cannabis sativa, you create another strain that today we call a hybrid.
-This is the starting point of a non-stopping process of crossing strains that began almost 40 years ago and hasn’t stopped since.
+This is the starting point of a non-stop process of cross breeding strains that began almost 40 years ago and hasn’t stopped since.

-What in the actual market is known as cannabis sativa or cannabis indica, is just the result of crossing hybrids with other hybrids.
+What is known in the market as cannabis sativa or cannabis indica, is just the result of crossing hybrids with other hybrids.
 Or, to be even more accurate, crossing hybrid clones with other hybrid clones.

 Sativa and Indica are no indicators of THC or CBD levels